-Dr. Ponce takes the time to perform a thorough orthodontic exam.
-If you are visiting Friendly Smiles Orthodontics for your consultation, then we will take the time to create a treatment plan.
-Call Dr. Ponce today if you want to learn more about what to expect during your initial orthodontic exam in Tucson.
+Dr. Yone Ponce takes the time to perform a thorough orthodontic exam.
+If you are visiting Friendly Smiles Orthodontics for your consultation with our orthodontist, then we will take the time to create a treatment plan.
+Call our team today at 520-326-1101 if you want to learn more about what to expect during your initial orthodontic exam in Tucson, Arizona.

 When you visit our office for the first time, we will evaluate your smile with an initial oral examination.
 During this exam, we will discuss your goals with you and determine your eligibility for our various services to help you find the right solution for your individual needs.
 Our team is pleased to offer services that are accommodating for a variety of needs and desires; we want to help you reach your goals with the treatment that is optimal for your smile.

 Your first visit at our office is very important in establishing your orthodontic baseline.
 Dr. Ponce will perform a complete oral examination, which includes an analysis of your malocclusion and a thorough examination of your teeth, oral musculature and possible skeletal deformities.
 We will also perform a thorough radiographic analysis of panoramic and cephalometric X-rays, as well as a photographic analysis.
 Any etiological factors, such as poor oral habits, will also be evaluated.
 We want to help you achieve your goals for your smile, and we look forward to giving you the personalized, high-quality service you deserve.

 We invite you to call our friendly team today to learn more about our orthodontic services and to schedule your initial oral examination.
 We are eager to give you a reason to smile!